giacomo-dantonio/vissi_darte/README.md

 # Vissi d'arte

-An interactive CV/Resumé in React
+A CV/Resumé in plain HTML.